yijing-sie/RNN-and-LSTM/README.md

 ### 1. Recurrent neural network

-The first part of this assignment is to implement from scratch a **Recurrent Neural Network** module with the ability to handle variable length inputs in the same batch **using numpy only**
+The first part of this assignment is to implement from scratch a **multi-layer Elman Recurrent Neural Network** module with the ability to handle variable length inputs in the same batch **using numpy only**

 * For this, I implemented the forward and backward pass of an RNN cell in [mytorch/rnn_cell.py](mytorch/rnn_cell.py) which is later used in [hw3/rnn_classifier.py](hw3/rnn_classifier.py) to build an **RNN classifier**